5.4 Cooperatives

 There are two types of cooperatives.
 Buyer cooperatives combine members’ purchasing power.
 Pooling buying power and buying in volume increases purchasing power and efficiency, resulting in lower prices.
 At the end of the year, members get shares of the profits based on how much they bought.
 Obtaining discounts to lower costs gives the corner Ace Hardware store the chance to survive against retailing giants such as Home Depot Inc. and Lowe’s.

 Founded in 1924, Ace Hardware is one of the nation’s largest cooperatives and is wholly owned by its independent hardware retailer members in stores spanning all 50 states and 70 countries.
 In August 2017, Ace opened its 5,000th store.
-In 2017, the company reported its revenues in the second quarter were $1.5 billion, which was an increase of 4.6 percent from 2016’s second quarter.
-The net income for the second quarter of 2017 was $51.1 million.5
+In 2023, the company reported its revenues for the year were $9.1 billion, which was a decrease of 0.4 percent from 2022’s full-year revenue.
+The full year’s operating income for 2023 was $361.1 million (Ace Hardware, 2024).

 Seller Cooperatives